daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-data-flow-ops.md

 [Scalding Sources](https://github.com/twitter/scalding/wiki/Scalding-Sources)

-Syntax for KijiInput/KijiOutput:
-* basics: how they are specified
+#### KijiInput

+KijiInput takes two parameters.
+The first is a string that indicates the URI of the Kiji table to treat as the source.
+The second is a Map that specifies which fields will contain the data from which column in the table.
+Unlike TextLine, which we saw always puts the text of the line in the `'line` field, KijiInput will populate the fields specified with the data from the column that maps to it.

+It produces a data stream that includes each row in the Kiji table as a tuple; each column (and map-type column family) appears as an entry in the tuple, under the field name specified in the mapping provided as the second parameter.

+Here's an example of specifying a basic KijiInput:

+        KijiInput(
+            "kiji://localhost:2181/myInstance/myTable",
+            Map("info:username" -> 'name, "info:joinDate" -> 'joinDate))

+This example reads the data from the "info:username" column of the Kiji table into the field `'name`, and the data from the "info:joinData" column of the Kiji table into the field `'joinDate`.

+TBW: type of data in the tuple (`Stream[Cell]`)
+TBW: paging
+TBW: special entityId field
+TBW: column filters

+#### KijiOutput

+TBW: Basics
+TBW: Example
-* writing to map-type column families with a qualifier from a field in the tuple
+TBW: writing to map-type column families with a qualifier from a field in the tuple
-* specifying filters columns on KijiInputs
-* Syntax for timestamp field and entity id field when writing.
-Special entity id field when reading.
+TBW: Syntax for timestamp field and entity id field when writing.

 ### Using Avro Types
 ?TBW?